In this chapter:

 MenC and MenACWY: localised pain, irritability, headache and fatigue, mild fever.

-4CMenB: increased risk of fever and fever-related events in children <2 years (prophylaxic paracetamol advised).
+4CMenB: increased risk of fever and fever-related events in children <2 years (prophylaxic antipyretic advised).
 Older age groups: localised pain, nausea, myalgia, malaise, mild fever and headache.

 No specific contraindications or precautions, except prior anaphylaxis to vaccine components.